 Opportunities after graduation

-Students who graduate within Print are both creatively and technically competent to produce their own work and engage with the world of contemporary visual art practice.
+Students who graduate from Print are both creatively and technically competent to produce their own work and engage with the world of contemporary visual art practice.
 They are computer literate, multi-skilled individuals possessing a range of practical and professional skills relevant to a variety of career options within the creative arts.
 Many transferable skills are learnt which enable the graduate to engage with the creative industries in a broad and specific manner.
-Our graduates have found employment in a variety of areas including – as practising artists, in technical roles in print workshops, in theatre and performance companies, in archives and museums, and in publishing.
+Our graduates have found employment both at home and abroad in a variety of areas including – as practising artists; in technical roles in print workshops eg Glasgow Print Studio, Graphic Studio Dublin and Stoney Road Press; in theatre and performance companies; in archives and museums; and in publishing.
 They are also proficient in curating methods, conservation, teaching and lecturing.
-A number of graduates also go on to postgraduate study within NCAD and outside of Ireland gaining entry to leading art colleges including at Goldsmiths College London, the Royal College of Art and The Art Institute of Chicago.
+A number of graduates also go on to postgraduate study within NCAD and outside of Ireland gaining entry to leading art colleges including Goldsmiths College London, the Royal College of Art and The Art Institute of Chicago.
+Print students also have an opportunity to avail of a funded Erasmus+ Graduate Print Internship in Vienna – this is through application on completion of their final year.